gbif/hp-italy/_posts/2026-02-21-page-development.md

 excludeFromArchive: false # optional value to exclude the post from the news archive
 ---

-## GBIF Italia hosted porta is online
+## GBIF Italia hosted portal is online
 The hosted protal of the Italian GBIF Nationsl Node - GBIF Italia - is available online in Italian and English sionce March 10, 2026.<br><br>The National Node was instituted in October 2025, and one of the first steps which were carried out was the development of this portal, in order to provide the Italian GBIF community an access poit to resources, statistics, and information.

 ## What's for us in the future?